andlcode/andrelDuarte/README.md

-# Hey, I'm Andre Luiz! :D
+# Hey, I'm Andre Luiz! :rocket:  :heart: 	smiley :smiley:	smiley :smiley:	smiley :smiley:

 ### You can find in me in the web earth_africa